spatie/laravel-data/docs/advanced-usage/normalizers.md

 SongData::from(Song::findOrFail($id));
 ```

-A `Normalizer` will take a payload like a model and transforms it into an array so it can be used in the pipeline (see further).
+A `Normalizer` will take a payload like a model and will transform it into an array so it can be used in the pipeline (see further).

 By default, there are four normalizers for each data object: